mike-ward/mike-ward.github.io/_posts/2008-04-27-home-theater-pc-recommendations.md

 ---
 layout: post
-title:  Home Theater PC Recommendations
+title: 'Home Theater PC Recommendations'
 ---
 Jeff Attwood recently blogged about how inexpensive it was for him to [build a new Home Theater PC (HTPC)](http://www.codinghorror.com/blog/archives/001107.html) based on Vista's Windows Media Center.
 As readers of this blog well know, I'm a Vista fan and regularly use the Windows Media Center on my laptop.
 I have to agree with Jeff that WMC is one of best apps Microsoft has ever produced.